 Growing in Containers

 It's possible to grow black bat flower in containers.
-If keeping them indoors, locate them near a window where the light is indirect.
+If growing them indoors, locate them near a window with indirect sunlight.
 They also appreciate decent air circulation, as opposed to a closed greenhouse environment.
-Don't allow the plant to become root bound; keep an eye on it and repot into a bigger container as needed.
+Don't allow the plant to become root-bound; keep an eye on it and repot into a bigger container as needed.
 Repotting once every year is a good rule of thumb.
 A wide shallow pot works best.
-You can put the containers outside in the summer, but avoid placing them in direct sunlight.
+You can put the containers outdoors in the summer, but avoid placing them in direct sunlight.